US STOCKS-Bank stocks favored over tech as tax bill makes headway

 The S&P 500 has risen about 18 percent this year on strong corporate earnings and solid economic growth as well as on the hope that Trump’s agenda of corporate tax cuts and looser regulations could come through.

-CVS Health shares were down about 5 percent after the company agreed to buy Aetna for $69 billion in the year’s largest corporate acquisition.
-Aetna shares were down marginally.
+Among other movers, Aetna shares rose 0.7 percent after drugstore chain operator CVS Health agreed to buy the health insurer for $69 billion in the year’s largest corporate acquisition.
+CVS shares were down about 4 percent.

+General Cable jumped about 34 percent after Italian rival Prysmian agreed to buy the cable maker in a deal that could value it at about $3 billion, including debt.

 Reporting by Sruthi Shankar and Rama Venkat Raman in Bengaluru; Editing by Arun Koyyur